movebit/move/language/move-analyzer/editors/code/README.md

 [Move repository](https://github.com/movebit/move).
 It may be installed in one of two ways:

 * Use Cargo (Recommended)
-   Use Rust's package manager `cargo` to install `move-analyzer` in your user's PATH.
+   Use Rust's package manager `cargo` to install `aptos-move-analyzer` in your user's PATH.
 This is recommended for people who do not work on core Move.
    1. If you don't already have a Rust toolchain installed, you should install [Rustup](https://rustup.rs/), which will install the latest stable Rust toolchain.
-   2. Invoke `cargo install --git https://github.com/movebit/move --branch feature/aptos_move_analyzer move-analyzer` to install the
+   2. Invoke `cargo install --git https://github.com/movebit/move --branch feature/aptos_move_analyzer aptos-move-analyzer` to install the
-      `move-analyzer` language server in your Cargo binary directory.
+      `aptos-move-analyzer` language server in your Cargo binary directory.
 On macOS and Linux, this is usually `~/.cargo/bin`.
 You'll want to make sure this location is in your `PATH` environment variable.